GioF71/librespot-docker/README.md

 [Librespot](https://github.com/librespot-org/librespot)

-For a long time, I have also been relying on Raspotify because building images from crates.io fails for armhf platfrom.
+For a long time, I have also been relying on Raspotify because I could not build images using cargo build for the armhf platfrom.
 So here is the reference to this other excellent project:

 [Raspotify](https://github.com/dtcooper/raspotify)

-Since the first days of 2025, we are building the images directly from source code.
+Since the first days of 2025, we are successfully building the images directly from source code.

 ## Links